Top 10 Poker Sites for Macs

 - The download software is Java based for Mac users, which is high in quality graphically and featured-wise.

-- Carbon Poker has always paid out to their players; like any room, their timelines fluctuate, but are always good.
+- SB Poker has always paid out to their players; like any room, their timelines fluctuate, but are always good.

 - Bwin was once the first poker site for a Mac, which is Web-based; thus, no downloading is required.